DFIRnotes/dfirnotes.github.io/_posts/2024-09-23-hownot_links.md

 How Not... talk:  the links
 _Herein are some books, articles, and people that we read, skimmed, or thought fondly of while preparing the "How Not to Have a Bad Time with Risky Data" talk seen at B-Sides Atlanta 2024_

+Slides PDF for browsing is [here](https://github.com/DFIRnotes/rules/blob/master/hownot_bsidesatl24.pdf), source in the Rules [repo](https://github.com/DFIRnotes/rules).
+This talk was not recorded, so no video is available at this time.

 * CSV/XLS foolishness
   * https://infosecwriteups.com/formula-injection-exploiting-csv-functionality-cd3d8efd02ec
   * https://www.veracode.com/blog/secure-development/data-extraction-command-execution-csv-injection